puzzle-herrings/advent-hunt-site/README.md

 This app uses [django-allauth](https://docs.allauth.org/en/latest/) for auth and account management.
 It sends transactional emails for email verification and password resets.

 You will need to set up a transactional email service provider to actually send any emails.
 We use [django-anymail](https://anymail.dev/en/stable/) to integrate a provider.
 See the `## Email` section of the [`project/settings.py`](./project/settings.py) to see the relevant environment variables.
 Currently, `project/settings.py` supports Mailgun and MailSender.
-You can easily add integration for any other provider that Anygun supports.
+You can easily add integration for any other provider that Anymail supports.

 #### Error and Performance Monitoring